wvankoppen/Knowledge/Presentations/Stage management.md

 These modules could be lazy loaded using the router config.
 This will also apply for feature state modules as we'll see later.

-So if you have a TeachersModule and CoursesModule, in which all components are placed, it will be difficult to leverage NgRx.
+So if you have a TeachersModule and StudentsModule, in which all components are placed, it will be difficult to leverage NgRx.

 Outcome: A hierarchical, modular separation of your view components